CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

     class TemperatureUnit(Unit):
         """
-        Base class for units with dimensions of temprature.
+        Base class for units with dimensions of temperature.
         The standard value for temperature is defined to be a Kelvin, implemented in the Kelvin class.
         """